About Me

 Born and raised in the Detroit area, I live with my husband and our three rescue cats in a small blue house where the odd tulip planted by the previous owners still blooms among the front yard’s Queen Anne’s lace.

 I’m a writer and copywriter interested in telling lyrical, slanted stories where difference, beauty, and life’s luminous ordinary converge.
-I’m a contradiction—a Pushcart-nominated writer and master’s student who once was institutionalized in a group home—and I’m interested in exploring life’s profound contradictions, its power differentials.
+A former daily newspaper staff writer and current contributor to Detroit community newspapers, I explore life’s profound transformations and power differentials in my journalism.

 Since my time as an undergraduate, I’ve been a determined advocate for people with disabilities and those who are neurodivergent.

-When I’m not putting pen to paper (figuratively, of course), I often can be found running.
+When I’m not putting pen to paper (figuratively, of course), I often can be found boxing or lifting weights.
 I love to experiment in the kitchen and never—ever—measure spices.

 Pronouns: She/her/hers.